 Born on December 12, 1938, in Newark, New Jersey, Connie Francis won television's Startime Talent Scouts at age 12 and signed with MGM Records.
 She performed "Who's Sorry Now" on American Bandstand, and it became an immediate hit.
 In 1974, Francis was the victim of a brutal rape in her hotel room.
 Her lawsuit led to improved security measures throughout the hotel industry.
 For years after she was assaulted, Francis didn't perform.
 She returned to the stage in the early 1990s and released an autobiography Who's Sorry Now, in 1984.

-Singer, actress.
-Born Concetta Franconero, on December 12, 1938, in Newark, New Jersey.
-The daughter of George Franconero, a roofing contractor, Connie won first prize on Arthur Godfrey??s Startime Talent Scouts TV show at age 12, and performed on the show for four years.
+Singer and actress Connie Francis was born Concetta Franconero, on December 12, 1938, in Newark, New Jersey.
+The daughter of George and Ida Franconero, Connie won first prize on Arthur Godfrey's Startime Talent Scouts television show at age 12, and performed on the show for four years.
 Godfrey convinced her to change her real last name to Francis after he had difficulty pronouncing it.

 She was married to first husband Dick Kanellis for just three months (1964-65) and to Joseph Garzilli from 1973 to 1978.
 She and Garzilli adopted one son.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!